keymanapp/keyboards/experimental/m/masaba/README.md

 Description
 -----------
-Masaba keyboard based on English (US)
+Masaba keyboard based on English (US).
+The Masaba script is not yet included in Unicode.

 Links
 -----